-You might also enjoy Fun Astronomy for Kids (otherwise known as stargazing)
+You May Also Enjoy Fun Astronomy for Kids (otherwise known as stargazing)

 Science Week runs every November across Ireland and provides people with the opportunity to explore and discover how science is a part of their everyday lives – from the science of the food and drink you consume, the role technology plays in fashion to the science of sleep.
 Science Foundation Ireland encourages people to get involved with the nationwide celebrations of Irish science and technology during Science Week.

-During the week, regional science festivals and events are held across the country highlighting the exciting world of science and how it shapes the world around us, these festivals feature a wide range of events including family open days and events exploring the science behind our everyday lives and schools outreach events.
-For more information visit the Science Week website www.science.ie.
+During Science Week, regional science festivals and events are held across the country highlighting the exciting world of science and how it shapes the world around us.
+There are lots of family-friendly events to enjoy, and we always share our pick of some not-to-be-missed Science Week events here!